Michael4170/PVEF-Core/Mission-Making.md

 Three notes: it is **`SCR_MissionHeaderCampaign`**, not the plain header; `SystemsConfig` points at **vanilla's** `ConflictSystems.conf`, unchanged; and `m_sGameMode "Conflict"` is what puts it in the right scenario list.

+Persistence rides on that same vanilla systems config — PVEF ships one small override at `Configs/Systems/Persistence/GameMode/Conflict.conf` and nothing else. **PVEF's own state is not serialised**, so after a reload expect the governor's open objectives, counter-attack wave counts and the civilian latch to come back at defaults.
+Base ownership, which is what players notice, is vanilla's and does persist.

 The **scenario ID** a server config needs is the header's own GUID plus path — for PVEF Arland:

 ```